apollographql/docs/src/content/basics/resources/faq.md

 ### Which language should I use for my GraphQL server?

-There are GraphQL server tools available for most popular languages, but we recommend using [apollo-server](https://www.apollographql.com/server) (Node.js) because of the ecosystem of tools developed for GraphQL in JavaScript.
+There are GraphQL server tools available for most popular languages, but we recommend using [Apollo Server](https://www.apollographql.com/server) (Node.js) because of the ecosystem of tools developed for GraphQL in JavaScript.
 Node servers can also be run nearly anywhere, including on the edge.

 ### How do I wrap existing APIs?

 One of the best things about GraphQL is that it works excellently with existing APIs.
 It's possible to connect any number of existing services to your schema.

 The most common source is a REST API.
-The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/data-sources/#rest-data-source) is a tool that integrates with `apollo-server` to simplify fetching and caching for existing REST APIs.
+The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/data-sources/#rest-data-source) is a tool that integrates with Apollo Server to simplify fetching and caching for existing REST APIs.

-Other DataSources are under development, but even without the `DataSource` API, it's possible to connect any backend to a schema.
+But it's easy to connect any backend to a schema.
 [Resolvers](https://www.apollographql.com/docs/apollo-server/data/resolvers/) can do anything, including fetch data from an SDK or ORM.

 ### How do I design the schema?